 His favorite times are being out on the ranches, absorbing every detail of what he and others are doing so that he can go back to the studio and document the modern cowboy, as he has done for 36 years.

 Tim is especially proud of his 2003 Prix de West Award and his two "Express Ranches Great American Cowboy Awards" from the National Cowboy and Western Heritage Museum.
 In a 1975 high school English class essay he wrote that one of his fondest wishes was to be a member of the Cowboy Artists of America.
 His wish was granted in 2007 when he was invited to join the prestigious group.
-After serving on the Board of Directors and being a member for only a few years, he served as president for 2011-2012 and is the current predisd.
-The group returned to its roots at the National Cowboy and Western Heritage Museum for their 46th annual show in the fall of 2011.
+He served on the Board of Directors.
+He served as president for three years.
+He went Emeritus in 2012.

 While most of his time is consumed by painting, Tim regularly rides and works on various ranches throughout the West.
 He combines the basic ingredients of color, value, perspective and pleasing design with his desire to be a perfectionist in portraying the real working cowboy.
 This perfectionism earned Tim the "Ayudando Siempre Alli Award" from the New Mexico Cattle Growers' Association for his contributions to agriculture.
 Alisa Ogden, President of the Association said: "Along with lifting our spirits, Tim Cox's special images keep the magic of the cowboy alive for literally tens of thousands of city folks across the nation and around the world."
 Tim is a fourth generation Arizonan born in 1957 and raised in the farming and ranching community of Duncan, Arizona near the New Mexico state line.
 He now resides outside of Bloomfield, New Mexico, where he continues to raise a few cattle and train horses with his daughter Calla and wife Suzie.